porsche-design-system/porsche-design-system/packages/storefront/src/pages/must-know/initialization/react.md

 [Vanilla Js Connect Lifecycle](must-know/initialization/vanilla-js#connect-lifecycle).

 <Notification heading="Important" state="warning">
-  In any Java Script framework, the available wrapper components' purpose is typing, rendering a web component into the DOM and syncing framework props to the rendered component.
+  In any JavaScript framework, the available wrapper components' purpose is typing, rendering a web component into the DOM and syncing framework props to the rendered component.
 Once rendered, the web component has its own lifecycle and is not aware of any framework.
 </Notification>